sitecrafting/groot/README.md

 # Groot

+> **THIS REPO IS IN ALPHA STATUS.
+ITS USE IN PRODUCTION IS NOT RECOMMENDED.**

-The official SiteCrafting WordPress starter theme
+The official SiteCrafting WordPress starter theme.

 # Development